Skip to content

 Configuration

-The Terraform scripts are driven by environment variables, which configure how the Kubernetes cluster are deployed.
+The Terraform scripts are driven by environment variables, which configure how the Kubernetes cluster is deployed.
 These variables are populated by running the configure.sh script as follows.

 ./scripts/configure.sh